 Jonathan Butcher serves as Education Director for the Goldwater Institute.
 He has researched education policy and school choice programs at both the state and national level.
 Prior to joining Goldwater, Jonathan was the Director of Accountability for the South Carolina Public Charter School District, South Carolina’s only statewide charter school authorizer.
 Jonathan studied education policy at the Department of Education Reform at the University of Arkansas and worked with the School Choice Demonstration Project, the research team that evaluated voucher programs in Washington, D.C. and Milwaukee, Wisc.

-George Leef is director of research for the John William Pope Center for Higher Education Policy.
+George Leef is director of research for the James G. Martin Center for Academic Renewal.
 He holds a B.A. from Carroll College and a J.D. from Duke.
 He has served as book review editor of The Freeman, an educational free market magazine published by the Foundation for Economic Education, since 1997, and has published numerous articles in The Freeman, Reason, The Free Market, Cato Journal, The Detroit News, Independent Review, and Regulation.

 William Murchison is a retired associate editor at the Dallas Morning News.
 He was the Radford Distinguished Professor of Journalism at Baylor University from 2002-07.
 In addition to having authored five books, he writes a column syndicated by Creators Syndicate.
 He has a B.A. in History from the University of Texas, and an M.A. in History from Stanford University.